metfar/dailynews/README.md

 # dailynews.py

 `dailynews.py` is a **Markdown** news reader intended to be used from terminal, `cron` or automation scripts.
+The project can also be used with `dailynews_gui.py`, a `tkinter` desktop frontend that reads the generated Markdown files and presents them in a more visual way.

 `dailynews.py` is not intended to replace human judgment or become a living geopolitical oracle.
 It is a practical tool to read better: first orient yourself, then go deeper, and in the meantime not miss relevant alerts.